coryhouse/a11y/README.md

 ## Training

 I offer on-site training and consulting on JavaScript, React, and accessibility at [reactjsconsulting.com](http://reactjsconsulting.com).

+### NVDA Cheatsheet

+- I prefer configuring it to use the Caps Lock key as the NVDA key.
+- NVDA+n activates the NVDA menu

 ### Chrome Screen Reader Extension (formerly called Chromevox) Cheatsheet